kravietz/passphrase.today/README.md

 </table>

-Unfortunately, the [Bitcoin hash rate surge](https://blockchain.info/charts/hash-rate?timespan=all&showDataPoints=false&daysAverageString=1&show_header=true&scale=0&address=) has taught us how to build GPU or ASIC farms cheaply so even that 3.5e17 hash rate doesn't apply completely unreasonably when applied to password cracking.
+Unfortunately, the [Bitcoin hash rate surge](https://blockchain.info/charts/hash-rate?timespan=all&showDataPoints=false&daysAverageString=1&show_header=true&scale=0&address=) has taught us how to build GPU or ASIC farms cheaply so even that 3.5e17 hash rate doesn't look completely unreasonably when applied to password cracking.

 In addition, the longer the passphrase, the more difficult it becomes to remember and type, thus